ticzz/CounterStrike2-ConfigsScripts/README.md

 Some "Scripts" that only using game commands and aliases (i.e. scripts like Jumpthrow, AFK [but these two are not possible anymore] or BuyScripts)

 Current Scripts

- ↔  Nullbinds aka Autostrafer
+º Nullbinds aka Autostrafer